Degeneracy Index and Poincar\'e-Hopf Theorem: Ring Index

 \subsection{Robustness of Degeneracy Rings}

-By Remark \ref{rmk_rev_rind} and Lemma \ref{lem:rw_ne_1}, the ring index does not distinguish among vector fields having winding numbers other than $1$.
+By Remark \ref{rmk_rev_rind} and Corollary \ref{lem:rw_ne_1}, the ring index does not distinguish among vector fields having winding numbers other than $1$.
 These include vector fields of winding number $0$ (constant field), $-1$ (saddle) or $2$ (dipole).

 We will show that vector fields with winding numbers other than $1$ cannot sustain a stable ring of degeneracy on a simply connected region.
 Thus, the only rings of degeneracy that exist robustly in $\bR^2$ or $S^2$ are those with non-zero ring index and supported by rotating fields.